quicwg/ops-drafts/draft-ietf-quic-applicability.md

 transport layer. {{QUIC}} recommends to retransmit lost data before new data, unless indicated differently by the application.
-Currently QUIC only provides fully reliable stream transmission, and as such prioritization of retransmissionis likely beneficial in most cases, as gaps that get filled up and thereby free up flow control.
+Currently QUIC only provides fully reliable stream transmission, and as such prioritization of retransmissions likely beneficial in most cases, as gaps that get filled up and thereby free up flow control.
 For not fully reliable streams priority scheduling of retransmissions over data of higher-priority streams might not be desired.
 In this case QUIC could also provide an interface or derive the